rsyncOSX/rsyncuidocs/content/en/docs/settings/rsyncandpath.md

 #### Backup configurations

 You can backup the current setup, configurations, and logs, including all profiles, at any time by clicking the `wrench` button.
-The backup executes a copy to your Documents catalog and appends a timestamp `-month-day-year/hour/minute` to the copy.
+The backup executes a copy to your Documents directory and appends a timestamp `-month-day-year/hour/minute` to the copy.

-The backups are located in your Documents catalog: `$HOME/Documents/RsyncUIcopy-05-06-2024/08/21`
+The backups are located in your Documents directory: `$HOME/Documents/RsyncUIcopy-05-06-2024/08/21`